harel-coffee/SCIP-use-case-workflows-auto/README.md

 ## Installation

-To execute the workflows in this repository you need to [install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+To execute the workflows in this repository you need to [install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+The workflows have been tested with Python 3.9.13.

 ## Usage